antongolub/misc/packages/lcov-utils/README.md

 # lcov-utils
-> parse, format, merge in one place
+> parse, format and merge in one place

 ## Status
-blueprint
+Working draft

 ## Install
 ```shell